CodeKindness/com.transformclipboard.sdPlugin/README.md

 # Installation

+In the [Release](./Release/) folder, you can find the file `com.transformclipboard.streamDeckPlugin`.
+If you double-click this file on your machine, Stream Deck will install the plugin.

+# Development

+You can use vanilla Javascript (ES2015, ES6 and even ES7 is okay to use) or you can even include/import a library of your choice (e.g. jQuery, VueJS, etc...).

+## Installation

 Quit the Stream Deck application.

 On macOS copy the contents of this directory to the Stream Deck plugins folder.